 Two multi-valued relations can indeed be declared inverses one of another.
-For example, if parents and children are two relations from person to set[person] and if inverse(children) = parents, then children(x) = {y in person | $x \in parents(y)$ }
+For example, if parents and children are two relations from person to set[person] and if inverse(children) = parents, then children(x) = {y in person $| x \in parents(y)$ }

 Modifications to the inverse relation are triggered by updates (with :=) and creations of objects (with filled slots).
 Since the explicit inverse of a relation is activated only upon modifications to the database (it is not retroactive), one should always set the declaration of an inverse as soon as the relation itself is declared, before the relation is applied on objects.
 This will ensure the soundness of the database.
 To escape the triggering of updates to inverse relations, the solution is to fill the relation with the method put instead of :=.
-For example, the following declaration let john := person() in (put(wife,john,mary), john)
+For example, the following declaration does the same as john :: person(wife = mary)